oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted/README.md

 ### Submit The Sample in Batch Mode

 1. Navigate to the directory with the TensorFlow sample:
 ```
 cd ~/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted
 ```
-2. submit this "Intel_Extension_For_PyTorch_GettingStarted" workload on the selected node with the run script.
+2. Submit this "Intel_Extension_For_PyTorch_GettingStarted" workload on the selected node with the run script.
 ```
 ./q ./run.sh
 ```